primer/react/contributing.md

 This will create a new deployment and alias it to its production URL, [primer-react.now.sh](https://primer-react.now.sh).

 ### Path aliasing
 This site is served as a subdirectory of [primer.style] using a [path alias](https://zeit.co/docs/features/path-aliases) configured in that repo's [`rules.json`](https://github.com/primer/primer.style/tree/master/rules.json).
-If you change the production deployment URL for this app, you will also need to change it there and re-deploy that app; otherwise, Now will automatically route requests from [primer.style/components](https://primer.style/components/) to the new deployment whenever you deploy this one to production.
+If you change the production deployment URL for this app, you will also need to change it there and re-deploy that app; otherwise, Now will automatically route requests from [primer.style/components](https://primer.style/components/) to the new deployment whenever you deploy this one to `primer-react.now.sh`.

 ## Glossary